Office of the Provost

 - Nicole Kurker-Stewart, Director, International Center (Co-Chair)

-- Laura Whitney, Interim Vice President of Finance and Administration
+- Laura Whitney, Vice President for Finance and Operations

-- Molly Polk, Vice President for Marketing and Communication
+- Molly Polk, Vice President for Marketing and Enrollment

 - Aaron Isaacs, Dean of Students